 Standing test of at least 15 minutes in the store with each skate proved to be a great idea.
 I tightened the skates to the limit, stood still and tested if my toes would go numb.

 The tested skates had variety of widths and ankle volumes.
 Some of the skate models were promising in terms of toe numbness, but not very supportive for the ankles.

-I even paid the skates in the occassions and did a longer 30-minute toe numbness test at home.
+I even paid the skates in the occasions and did a longer 30-minute toe numbness test at home.
 The results were bad and I returned the skates to the store.

 In one shop, I told the salesperson about my experiences.
 After a little wondering and fiddling, he was able to recommend a skate model with a softer flap than usual.

-The price was 270 euros and the skate width was the normal D. The size was the same as in the previous skates.
+The price for CCM Tacks AS 570 was 270 euros and the skate width was the normal D. The size was the same as in the previous skates.
 In my case, the size of the skate was the upper end of my typical shoe size range.
 In addition to the softer flap, the fit was exactly right.

 On the downside, the soft flap does not protect as well from hard puck hits.
 The choice was still easy.

 Anatomical explanation for big toe numbness in skating

 Sit on the bench with your leg straight and your ankle at a 90-degree angle or slightly relaxed.
 Flex the ankle muscles strongly so that the toes approach the leg.
 Observe your ankle during the full flex.

 Do the ankle tendons stand out clearly?
 If you answered yes, your big toes may be prone to numbness in skates and ski boots.